Apogeum12/cronAPI/README.md

 # Cron API Cluster

-TODO: This is a Cluster API application for Witan Scrapers services.
-We use it to run list of scrapers in cluster on independend threads.
+TODO: This is a Cluster API application for run services.
+We use it to run list of programs in cluster on independend threads.
 In the following steps, I will assume that the repository is already cloned and that we are in the project folder `cron_api`.

 ## Installation of Rust